 I am aware that this rant is disjointed and rambling – I am reminded of Donna Leon’s description of her protagonist’s wife as a woman of leftist but chaotic politics – but I hope my main point is somewhat clear.
 War is always horrific.
 And even in incidents with decisive outcomes like bin-Laden’s death, there are no winners.
 Everyone loses something.

 May 9, 2011

-For some reason I never posted this one… and looking at it now it seems complete enough.
+For some reason I never posted this one when I actually wrote it… and looking at it now it seems complete enough.
 So let me take you back to the summer of 2009 (not written until November though, hence the Nobel reference):

 Obama’s Nobel for Peace may or may not turn to be a remarkable feat of foresight on the part of committee or it may simply be, as so many Republicans claim, the world thumbing its nose at GWB finally relinquishing power.
 I’ll admit I’m ambivalent about the whole thing (GASP!!! am I actually agreeing with the Republicans?) not for the politics of the prize-givers, which I’m in sympathy with, but because politics rather than performance seemed to have motivated the decision.
 I’m not sure I have much more to say on that topic, but meanwhile it serves as a peg for me to hang my overdue post about my summer-solstice visit to Oslo where I not only visited the Peace museum but also some monuments to various childhood heroes (hence the title of the post).